mpcrlab/DeepControl/README.md

 ## Policy Network Data Collection
 ### Steps:
-#### 1. Run controltrain1.py to collect data.
+#### 1. Run policy_collect.py to collect data.
 This will store corresponding image frames, keypresses, and extracted car speed at every timestep into .h5 files in a "dataset" folder.
 It will store it in batches of 500 frames as one .h5 file, and to toggle data collection press the spacebar.

 #### 2. Run deleteblankframes.py
-Since the controltrain1.py script produces blank frames, run deleteblankframes.py to delete them to prepare for policy network training.
+Since the policy_collect.py script produces extraneous blank frames, run deleteblankframes.py to delete them to prepare for policy network training.

 #### 3. Run convertfloat.py
-Since controltrain1.py stores in float64 which is very heavy on RAM, use convertfloat.py to automatically convert all images in data files to uint8.
+Since policy_collect.py stores in float64 which is very heavy on RAM, use convertfloat.py to automatically convert all images in data files to uint8.
 This will result in no loss of information.

 ## Policy Network Training
 Run policy_train.py to train on data collected in the "dataset" folder.